angheloko/donlalicon-static/content/blog/from-dynamic-ssr-website-to-static-website.md

 ---
 title: From Dynamic SSR Website to Static Website
+createdAt: 2021-01-29
 subtitle: Where I refactored my blog from an SSR application using Cloud Firestore to a static application
 lead: It's a new year, and I felt like it was time to try something new.
 cover: